Zac Greene represents individual and corporate clients in business disputes and white collar criminal matters.

 - Supreme Court Historical Society

-- Miller & Martin Attorneys Named Mid-South Super Lawyers for 2015
+- 52 Miller & Martin Attorneys Named to 2022 Best Lawyers® List

 For several years, Zac has taught a senior-level class on the Bill of Rights at the University of Tennessee at Chattanooga.